philcryer/fak3r.com/content/post/2024-01-09-fixing-ssh-issues-in-windows.md

 While there are supposed ways to fix permissions/inheritances using [Powershell](https://learn.microsoft.com/en-us/powershell/) (see the 'Untested fix' section below), I didn't want to mess with that, but I decided to only use Powershell to fix my issue.
 It can generate the new SSH key, copy it key to the remote servers, and then connect to each host in Code. **Spoiler: it worked.**

-* To get started, I started Powershell, and used it to back up my currently worthless `.ssh` directory:
+* To get started, I started Powershell, and used it to back up my currently worthless ssh directory:

 ```
 cd ~